Fan2Shrek/SOP/instruction.md

 | ADD  | 0000 |  a   |   b   |   c   | c = b+a |

-Bytes 3 and 4 are for immediate values.
+Bits 3 and 4 are for immediate values.